Fabrication

 Fabricating With Blocks

-In addition to the hash, you can pass a block to Fabricate and all the features of Fabricator’s available to you at object generation time.
+In addition to the hash, you can pass a block to Fabricate and all the features of a Fabricator definition are available to you at object generation time.

 addiction "Gambling"